project-chip/connectedhomeip/examples/chef/README.md

 on ZAP files during build time.
 This procedure is handled by its unified build
 script: `chef.py`.

-When processing ZAP files as part of the build process, Chef places the auto-generated zap artifacts under its `out` temporary folder.
+ZAP files are automatically processed as part of the build process.
 Chef uses artifacts from `zzz_generated` for CI/CD.

-All device types available (.zap files) are found inside the `devices` folder.
+All device types available (.zap/.matter files) are found inside the `devices` folder.

 ## Building your first sample